Russian Easter Festival Overture, Op. 36

 Carmen Fantasy for violin and orchestra, Op.
 25

-In July 2012, Payare was personally invited by his mentor, the late Lorin Maazel, to conduct at his Castleton Festival in Virginia.
-This led to a close association and he was recently honoured to accept the position of Principal Conductor and returned to Castleton in July 2015 to conduct performances of Gounodʼs Romeo and Juliette and Beethovenʼs Symphony No 9.
-He also enjoys a close relationship with the celebrated Polish composer, Krzysztof Penderecki, who invited Rafael to conduct part of his 80th birthday concerts in Warsaw, alongside such conductors as Valery Gergiev, Charles Dutoit, Leonard Slatkin and Jiří Bělohlávek.
+In May 2012, Payare was awarded first prize at the Malko International Conducting Competition, and in July 2012, he was personally invited by his mentor, the late Lorin Maazel, to conduct at his Castleton Festival in Virginia.
+This led to a close association and, in July 2015, he was honoured to accept the position of Principal Conductor of the Castleton Festival.
+In the summer of 2015, he conducted performances of Gounod Romeo and Juliette and a performance of Beethovenʼs Symphony No. 9 in memory of Lorin Maazel.

 A musician of tremendous emotional power, depth and expressiveness, Ivo Kahánek has gained his reputation as one of the most exciting pianists of his generation and is considered the best Czech contemporary pianist.
 He is recognised as one of the impressive Romantic pianists and also as a specialist in Czech piano music.